-At December 31, 2012, the Port was holding \$4,613 in short-term residual investments of surplus cash invested with financial institutions at the Klickitat County Treasurer.
+At December 31, 2013, the Port was holding \$820 in short-term residual investments of surplus cash invested with financial institutions through the Klickitat County Treasurer and \$225,356 in the Washington State Investment Pool for total cash and equivalents of \$226,176.
+Additionally, the Klickitat PUD was holding \$31,568 in cash restricted for the water system.
 This amount is classified in the Statement of Net Position as Restricted assets - Cash and cash equivalents.